 To date information sharing meetings with the Assistant Deputy Ministers of Culture, & Tourism, Environment & Parks, Transportation and Economic Development & Trade and their staff to present our Master Development Plan (MDP), review the regulatory approval process’, which may include Environmental and Financial Impact Assessments.
-Paving of the Road and bringing potable water to the Park and CMR/CMCA via pipeline from Beaver Mines have also been discussed.
+Paving of the road is now complete and bringing potable water to the Park and CMR/CMCA via pipeline to Beaver Mines is complete.
+The water pipeline is scheduled to be expanded into the Castle Park and Castle Mountain Resort summer 2020.

 Foundational challenges must be overcome to lay the ground work for a sustainable development.
-The foundational issues that the Government/MD can assist with include access to water (snow making), paving Highway 774 (safe access), amending our License of Occupancy (giving us 4 season access to our hill for commercial purposes) as well as approval of the MDP.
+The foundational issues that the Government/MD can assist with include access to water (snow making now complete), paving Highway 774 (safe access) now complete, amending our License of Occupancy (giving us 4 season access to our hill for commercial purposes) as well as approval of the MDP.
 There are positive indications of progress towards resolving these issues.

 A great working relationship with the Castle Mountain Community Association (CMCA) has been fostered through the Community Relations Committee, (CRC).
 Signage, mapping and brochures of winter multi-use and summer hiking trails and the organization of a first annual Summer Solstice Weekend was paid for and organized cooperatively.